privacycg/CHIPS/README.md

 ### Storage Access API

 Partitioned cookies should be accessible regardless of any choices the user has made via the Storage Access API in the given context.
-I.e., even if the user has rejected or dismissed a prompt for storage access, partitioned cookies should still be accessible.
-(Note that partitioned LocalStorage will still be readable/writable in such a context, so blocking access to partitioned cookies would have no effect on user privacy.)
+Even if the user has rejected or dismissed a prompt for storage access then partitioned cookies should still be accessible (partitioned LocalStorage will still be available in such a context, so blocking access to partitioned cookies would have no effect on user privacy).

 ### Handling older or incompatible clients